Old fashioned (cocktail): Cultural impact

 The old fashioned is the cocktail of choice of Don Draper, the lead character on the Mad Men television series, set in the 1960s.
 The use of the drink in the series coincided with a renewed interest in this and other classic cocktails in the 2000s.

 It was also the basis of an oft-quoted line from the 1963 movie It's a Mad, Mad, Mad, Mad World, when boozy pilot Jim Backus decides to make the cocktail and leaves passenger Buddy Hackett to fly the plane.
 When Hackett asks, "What if something happens?"
 Backus replies, "What could happen to an old-fashioned?"
 This scene is satirized in Archer season 3 episode 1 ("Heart of Archness") when Sterling Archer attempts to make an old fashioned on Rip Riley's seaplane but lacks the basic ingredients.

 The cocktail is the subject of the Cole Porter song "Make It Another Old-Fashioned, Please" from Panama Hattie, although the song asks to leave out the cherries, orange and bitters, and "Just make it a straight rye".
 It also features in the Panic! at the Disco song "Old Fashioned" from Pray for the Wicked (2018), being former frontman Brendon Urie's favourite drink.
+The drink is also the subject of Maisie Peters’ 2026 song “Old Fashioned”.